Catamaran Provisioning Croatia 2026: Full Cost & Shopping Guide

 Rab, often called the “island of happiness,” is known for its sandy beaches, which are rare in the Croatian archipelago.
 The island’s old town, with its four iconic bell towers, exudes historical charm and offers a journey through centuries of architecture.

-Rab caters to a wide range of interests, from its tranquil bays perfect for relaxation to its trails ideal for hiking and cycling.
+Rab caters to a wide range of interests, from its tranquil bays well-suited for relaxation to its trails ideal for hiking and cycling.
 The island’s diverse landscapes provide numerous opportunities for outdoor activities and exploration.

 The 5 Best Croatian Islands You Should Visit 3